veikman/yamlwrap/README.md

 # `yamlwrap`: VCS-friendly documents in YAML

-This is a Python module for maintaining arbitrarily long documents in YAML mappings, under version control and subject to other text-based tools.
+This is a Python module for maintaining arbitrarily long Markdown documents in YAML mappings, under version control and subject to other text-based tools.

-`yamlwrap` serves this purpose by wrapping and unwrapping text.
-Save your YAML in wrapped format for meaningful, easily reviewed diffs of short, readable, editable lines.
-Unwrap it to process multi-line Jinja markup, grepping for entire sentences etc.
+`yamlwrap` serves this purpose by adding YAML support to `[punwrap](https://github.com/veikman/punwrap)`, a Rust extension for wrapping Markdown.

 ## Audience

-`yamlwrap` is for people who maintain the contents of statically built web sites and prefer off-line text editors over SQL and plutonian web-based administrative interfaces.
+`yamlwrap` is for people who maintain the contents of statically built web sites as YAML and prefer off-line text editors over SQL and plutonian web-based administrative interfaces.
 It won’t do much good for configuration files.

 ## Usage